honklin/Engineering4_Notebook/README.md

 ### Reflection

 We thought that a honeycomb pattern would work best to support the beam.
-We cut out honeycomb shapes along the center of the beam but found that the beam was still much too heavy.
+We cut out hexagons along the center of the beam but found that the beam was still much too heavy.
 We needed to cut 8 grams off the weight to get it under 13 grams for the assignment so we cut hexagons from the top to the bottom of the beam.
-We also filletted points and cut off any excess material to reduce the weight down and we finally got it to 12.99 grams.
+We also filletted points and cut off any excess material to reduce the weight and finally got it to 12.99 grams.
 Because we had to cut holes in the beam to make the weight requirement, there is a chance that the beam will break easily.

 &nbsp;